Explaining the Secure Real-time Transport Protocol (SRTP)

 Figure 1: The RTP IP Stack

-With WebRTC, streams are secured by one of two protocols: SRTP or Datagram Transport Layer Security (DTLS).
+Streams are secured by one of two protocols: SRTP or Datagram Transport Layer Security (DTLS).
 DTLS is used for encrypting data streams, while SRTP is used for encrypting media streams.
 However, DTLS-SRTP is typically used to perform the SRTP key exchange to detect any man-in-the-middle attacks.
 The IETF documents WebRTC security and security arch cover these aspects in detail.

 Secure Real-time Transport Control Protocol (SRTCP)